Wondering how to start a travel blog in India? This guide will help you start your own blog in only 7 steps.

-Avoid Hyphens, number and abbreviations.
+Avoid Hyphens, numbers, and abbreviations.
 I never understood the fascination using abbreviations or numbers in the blog name.
 When you use numbers like ‘2’ or ‘4’ instead of ‘to’ and ‘for’; or use abbreviations to long words, you only make it risky for your business.
 A blog called “Footloose hyphen Dev the number 100 dot com” can never be effective for word-of-mouth marketing, which, in fact, is the best kind of promotion – particularly during the early days of blogging.
 So avoid hyphens.
 And avoid numbers.

 I remember that setting up Hosting was the scariest part for me because when I started I had no idea what it was.
-If you too are confused about what I mean by hosting, understand it this way… by choosing a hosting, you ‘rent’ a space on the internet.
+If you too are confused about what I mean by hosting, understand it this way… by choosing a hosting, you ‘rent’ space on the internet.
 Almost like having a space for your email account or buying a memory card for your phone to store images and data.

 If you want to create a free Wordress.com website, you don’t need to buy hosting, but then again, with a free WordPress account, you will only get something like ABC.wordpress.com as your domain name.
 However, if you choose a domain name and buy hosting you can have whatever blog name you like and an impressive ‘.com’, ‘.in’, or ‘.co.in’ etc.

 Moreover, if you are just starting out, BlueHost is a good option because they’re not only one of the cheapest among the best, but their customer service is good too.
 So if I were to suggest anything, let’s start with Bluehost, and here’s how to buy their hosting…

 - Pick a plan.